earthly/earthly/docs/guides/shared-cache.md

 ### CIs that operate in a sandbox

 Modern CIs execute in a sandbox.
 They start with a blank slate and need to download and regenerate everything from scratch.
 Examples of such CIs: GitHub Actions, Circle CI, DroneCI, GitLab CI.
-Such CIs benefit greatly from being able to share pre-computed steps between runs.
+Such CIs benefit greatly from being able to share precomputed steps between runs.

 If, however, you are using a CI which reuses the same environment (e.g. Jenkins, BuildKite - depending on how they are configured), then simply relying on the local cache is enough.